ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     This option consists of 1 alphanumeric character.

-    To delete this field from the profile, set :emphasis:`sysout\_class=""`.
+    To delete this field from the profile, set *sysout_class=""*.

-    This option is mutually exclusive with :emphasis:`tso.delete`.
+    This option is mutually exclusive with *tso.delete*.

     | **required**: False
     | **type**: str